swagprincess/generator-controller/README.md

-# Arduino code and schematics for my generator controller project
+# Code and schematics for my generator controller project